prototypefund/reproducible-website/_docs/jvm.md

 build.setup=<optional url of documentation explaining specific additional setup when necessary: will be enhanced in a future buildinfo format version>

 # effective recorded build environment information
-java.version=<full Java version taken from "java.version" system property>
+java.version=<Java version taken from "java.version" system property>
-java.vendor=<full Java version taken from "java.vendor" system property>
+java.vendor=<Java vendor taken from "java.vendor" system property>
-os.name=<Operating system name>
+os.name=<Operating System name taken from "os.name" system property>
 source.used=<artifact|url|scm, depending on which has been used for the build>

 # Each build tool or plugin is free to add additional entries to the buildinfo,